Start the ceremony booking process

 In person interview

 In person interviews are held at our Pyrmont Wedding Registry.
-You will need to complete your marriage documents (outlined below) and bring these with you.
+You will need to complete your marriage documents and bring these with you.

 Prepare your marriage documents for your marriage interview

-- complete the Notice Of Intended Marriage form (NOIM) using our guide
+- a Notice Of Intended Marriage form (PDF 883.06KB) (NOIM), completed with our helpful guide

-- Passport or an official birth certificate for you and your partner, displaying your place of birth
+- a Passport or an official birth certificate for you and your partner, displaying your place of birth, or

 - if a Passport is not provided, other current photo ID, such as a Driver Licence.